INS Mysore (D60)

-INS Mysore is a Delhi-class guided-missile destroyer currently in active service with the Indian Navy.
+INS Mysore is a Delhi-class guided-missile destroyer currently in active service with the Eastern Naval Command of the Indian Navy.

 History

 INS Mysore was built at Mazagon Dock Limited in Mumbai.
 Her keel was laid down in February 1991 and she was launched on 4 June 1993.
-Sea trials began in the Arabian Sea in March 1999, and she was commissioned on 2 June 1999 by then Prime Minister of India, Shri Atal Bihari Vajpayee.
+Sea trials began in the Arabian Sea in March 1999, and she was commissioned on 2 June 1999 with the then Prime Minister of India, Atal Bihari Vajpayee as the Chief Guest.
 Her first CO was Captain Rajiv Dhamdhere.

 She is the successor to INS Mysore that served in the Indian Navy from 1957 to 1985.
 Her crest features a double-headed eagle (Gandaberunda) from the sigil of the erstwhile House of Wodeyar of Mysuru.